aspagnuolo/Creditworthiness/README.md

 # Creditworthiness Assessment for Credit Card Issuance

 Assessing a customer's creditworthiness is crucial for financial institutions before granting credit.
-This project aims to classify customers based on their payment behaviors, especially focusing on the last six months.
+This project aims to classify customers based on their payment behaviors.

 ## Overview